All modules are subject to availability and this list may change at any time.

 Leadership and Management in Early Childhood Education and Care

-Gain a critical overview of classic management and leadership theories and an understanding of how teams in the workplace are formed, developed, shaped and managed.
+Gain a critical understanding of classic management and leadership theories, as well as how teams in the workplace are formed, developed, shaped and managed.

 You will make an original contribution to research by designing, carrying out and writing up your own project on a topic you choose, supported by your dissertation supervisor.